 The \$20 and \$50 price point games have seen significant sales growth in recent years.
-From FY 2015 to FY 2019, sales at the \$20 price point have increased 48.6% while sales at the \$50 price point have increased 131.8%.
-At the end of FY 2019, the \$20 and \$50 price points were the third and fourth bestselling price points respectively.
-With the demand for games at higher price points increasing, the Texas Lottery is starting to consider all available options for the development of a \$100 scratch ticket game.
-A game at this price point would require a unique prize structure to differentiate it from games at the \$20, \$30 and \$50 levels.
-It would also require a ticket design that would allow it to be marketed as a premium product.
-In addition, the distribution and pack size for a \$100 scratch ticket game must be evaluated to ensure optimal acceptance and placement at Texas Lottery retail locations.
-During initial design discussions, the agency will focus on the product development issues discussed above with expert advice from our contracted scratch ticket manufacturing vendors to ensure a successful game design and introduction at this new premium price point.
-The agency is in the early stages of discussing a \$100 game and is not currently planning for this initiative to launch during FY 2020 - FY 2021.
+From FY 2015 to FY 2020, sales at the \$20 price point have increased 57.7% while sales at the \$50 price point have increased 257.5%.
+At the end of FY 2020, the \$20 and \$50 price points were the third and fourth bestselling price points respectively.
+During FY 2020, \$50 price point sales were \$639 million, a \$224.7 million or 54.2% increase over FY 2019.
+The \$30 price point realized a 49.8% increase or an additional \$138.5 million in FY 2020 compared to FY 2019.
+With the demand for games at higher price points continuing to increase, the Texas Lottery is planning for the launch of a \$100 scratch ticket game in FY 2022.
+A game at this price point requires a unique prize structure to differentiate it from games at the \$20, \$30 and \$50 levels.
+It also requires a ticket design that allows it to be marketed and viewed by players as a premium product.
+As this plan is being drafted, the prize structure, distribution and pack size for a \$100 scratch ticket game is being evaluated to ensure optimal acceptance and placement at Texas Lottery retail locations including lottery self-service vending machines.
+While final details are still being developed, Texas Lottery staff in coordination with vendor partners have developed a \$100 scratch ticket design that offers a minimum prize of \$150 and a top prize of \$20 million.
+This draft structure is still being finessed and evaluated and additional changes may occur over the coming months.
+The agency is focused on a May 2022 introduction date.